Just because you’re pregnant, doesn’t mean you can no longer wander. ☺

 Let the people around you know you’re expecting.

 So far, this has been my most favorite part of my pregnancy.
 Aside from enjoying the perks of being a priority when there are queues, people tend to be more cautious and caring when they’re around me.
-This will come most handy on your third trimester when you are prone to swelling, exhaustion, and more pain because of your added weight.
+This will come most handy in your third trimester when you are prone to swelling, exhaustion, and more pain because of your added weight.

 Listen to your body.

-Those who know me are aware that I do hoop and wholeheartedly practice Pilates before I got pregnant.
+Those who know me are aware that I do hoop and wholeheartedly practiced Pilates before I got pregnant.
 In fact, I was still doing hardcore Pilates before I learned that I was already 5-week pregnant.
 Now that I am bigger and heavier, exercising is one of the things that I have to put on hold until I give birth.
 Exercising makes me really exhausted.
 It’d even lead to headaches sometimes.
 So, when you feel tired when exercising or when doing activities while on a trip, get some rest.
 Listen to your body and know your limits.
 You can go back to your normal routine after all these.

 Stay hydrated and well-fed.